mtholder/odd-OT-s/phylesystem-time-series/README.md

       different table structure for the output in these scripts.
   2. This script is slow because it checks out every commit.
 Could be a lot zippier if it used lower level git operations.
+  3. rather than make it faster, it probably just needs to process since a start point.
+Note that `./trace-num-studies-and-trees.bash` can take an argument for the SHA to treat as the beginning of the operation.
+    By concatenating the data from that run onto the current data, we should be able to update frequently.